enspiral-dev-academy/waffler-the-revenge/README.md

     # Post a single issue for each member of foo-bar
     $ wtr push -s 1.0 -c foo-bar

+### Post to a single assignee

+To push issues to only one person, use the `-a` or `--assign` flag:

+    $ wtr push -s 1 -c foo-bar -a richchurcher

+This works with both major (all 1.x) and minor (e.g. 1.3 only) versions.

 ### Source READMEs

 Currently, the source location is hardwired to `dev-academy-programme` org, `curriculum-private` repo, `assignments` folder.